 The magic combination for perfect rice is surprisingly simple:

 Due to its unique consistency and size, brown rice takes longer to cook.
 For uniformity, short-grain varieties require more water to ensure they won’t burn.
 This includes sushi rice and other wider, seed-like grains.
 In the case of quinoa, which is notoriously tiny (yet textured), we recommend a 2:1 water to quinoa ratio when cooking dry, and a 1:1 ratio when cooking pre-soaked.
-Bring the water to a boil wit the rice in it, then lower your burner to a simmer and cover the pan.
+Bring the water to a boil with the rice in it, then lower your burner to a simmer and cover the pot.

 If you’re using a quality stockpot with a tight-fitting lid, your rice should be finished anywhere from 10 to 15 minutes for white and 20 to 25 minutes for brown rice.
 But don’t be so quick to serve.